antoniosergiojr/ecommerce_digital_innovation_one/README.md

     run ecommerce-checkout-api and ecommerce-payment-api in your IDE.

-	Open ecommerce-checkout-frontend/cart.html in your browser, complete the fields and click buy.
+	Open ecommerce-checkout-frontend/cart.html in your browser, fill in the fields and click buy.

 	Notes:
 	->Access http://localhost:8080/v1/checkout/ in the postman ou insomnia to make a request (POST) in JSON format.
 To this alter in the class CheckoutResource